clicon/clixon/README.md

 - Fcgi (if restconf is enabled)
 - Qdbm key-value store (if keyvalue datastore is enabled)

-There is no yum/apt/ostree package for Clixon yet (please help?)
+There is no yum/apt/ostree package for Clixon (please help?)

 Licenses
 ========